Bisnode/opa-java-client/README.md

 ### Error handling
 Error handling is done via exceptions.
 This means that if any error occurs, runtime exception which is subclass of `OpaClientException` is thrown.
 For now, there is simple error message returned.

+`OpaServerConnectionException` is thrown when connection problems with OPA server occur.

 ### Interface segregation
 Every OPA (Data, Policy, Query) API has it's own interface.
 So, for example, if you want to use client only for querying, you can use `OpaQueryApi` as projection.
 Thanks to that, in your code there will be exposed only methods that are needed by you, while not allowing to mess with policies and data.